 Inform smart decisions and raise public awareness and engagement through quality monitoring and analysis of air pollution and its impacts.

-Through permitting and compliance limit and reduce emissions to assure healthy air quality.
+Assure healthy air quality by using compliance permit programs to limit and reduce air emissions.

 Cultivate partnerships and develop incentives to reduce emissions.